 - Contribution or detrimental effect of each party in acquiring, preserving, depreciation, and appreciation of marital property.
 This also includes contributions of spouses who choose to be homemakers;

 - Economic factors affecting both parties at the time of the equitable distribution;

 - Whether either party will care for minor children after the divorce;

 - Expenses that will be accrued by selling, transferring, or otherwise liquidating the marital property.

 Equitable Distribution Questions?

 If you have questions about equitable distribution, marital assets, or anything related to a high net worth divorce, contact Petrelli Law.
-We are matrimonial trial attorneys who provides services for high net worth divorce cases in both Pennsylvania and New Jersey.
+We are divorce lawyers in Philadelphia who provides services for high net worth divorce cases in both Pennsylvania and New Jersey.
 Know your rights.
 Contact Petrelli Law to schedule your consultation.
 Call us now: 215-523-6900.